-He did not hold himself above the common people and tried to balance their needs with those of the greater good.
+Persus held a reputation as a holy warrior without the trapping of their arrogance.
+Amongst his friends and peers, he was known for his compassion, honesty, and loyalty and did not hold himself above the common people trying to balance their needs with those of the greater good.

 His choice of serving the Free Cities’ Coalition over the templar and crusader organizations of the “goodly” gods marked him as different from his peers within the temples and churches of the gods.

 Persus had no desire for personal wealth and power but understood its usefulness as a tool, facilitating security for the citizens of the land.
 It is for this reason he had sought to establish the town of Sanctuary.